 Only 17% of the people surveyed think it is rude to receive a call without first being informed by text message.
 Everyone else felt it was fine to call and not text first.

 It comes down to a personal preference.
-A phone call can be a welcomed way to connect, to hear someone laugh, and to discuss something that would take quite a few texts.
+A phone call can be a welcomed way to connect, to hear someone laugh, and discuss something that would take quite a few texts.

 If you tend to text rather than call, try to break that habit.
 Nothing can replace a human voice on the other end of the line.
-In a time with technology changes, staying connected and hearing a person can make a difference.
+In a time of technology changes, staying connected and hearing a person can make a difference.
 It can help someone be in a better mood and help them get through the uncertainty.

 The survey was conducted among 105 people in the US, most of whom were between 25 and 35 years old.